-significant through Netflix's binge-watching model, which includes the practices of releasing all episodes of a season at once, designing storylines that continue through multiple episodes or seasons, ensuring that episodes end with cliff-hangers, and playing episodes continuously (Anghelcev et al., 2021).
-This model has reinforced the need for instant gratification prevalent in media content consumers, which further encourages them to indulge in binge-watching, defined in this paper as watching three or more episodes of a television show in a single sitting.
-Anghelcev et al. (2021) studied the binge-watching behaviours of a sample of US college students and their correlation to experiential aspects of immersion within shows, transportation to the show's worlds, and the formation of parasocial relationships with characters.
-Their results revealed that the participants who engaged in bingewatching behaviours more frequently and for longer durations experienced higher levels of transportation and facilitation of parasocial relationships with the characters.
-Frequent bingewatching was also found to be linked positively to enjoyment of the shows (Anghelcev et al., 2021).
-Erickson et al. (2019) conducted a study with university students comparing behaviours as a result of binge-watching (i.e., watch three episodes of the same show over a short period of time), and traditional television viewing (i.e., watching one episode per week).
+significant through Netflix's binge-watching model, which includes the practices of releasing all episodes of a season at once, designing storylines that continue through multiple episodes or Research within the domain of vicarious nostalgia is fairly limited. seasons, ensuring that episodes end with cliff-hangers, and Proper conceptualization and refinement of the determinants of playing episodes continuously (Anghelcev et al., 2021).
+This model vicarious nostalgia is critical.
+Future investigation could also has reinforced the need for instant gratification prevalent in media consider the psychological effects of vicarious nostalgia.
+In the content consumers, which further encourages them to indulge in context of Generation Z, media and content consumption patterns binge-watching, defined in this paper as watching three or more as impacted by vicarious nostalgia could also be inspected. episodes of a television show in a single sitting.
+Anghelcev et al. Detailed study of specific elements of TV shows and films based (2021) studied the binge-watching behaviours of a sample of US on past eras, such as the soundtrack, fashion, and product college students and their correlation to experiential aspects of placement, and their elicitation of vicarious nostalgia must also be immersion within shows, transportation to the show's worlds, and pursued. the formation of parasocial relationships with characters.
+Their ACKNOWLEDGEMENTS results revealed that the participants who engaged in bingewatching behaviours more frequently and for longer durations experienced higher levels of transportation and facilitation of I thank Dr. Jennifer Cowe for supervising this project and for her parasocial relationships with the characters.
+Frequent bingeguidance and support throughout the process of conducting watching was also found to be linked positively to enjoyment of research and editing and finalizing the paper. the shows (Anghelcev et al., 2021).
+Erickson et al. (2019) conducted CONFLICT OF INTEREST a study with university students comparing behaviours as a result of binge-watching (i.e., watch three episodes of the same show over a short period of time), and traditional television viewing The author declares no conflicts of interest. (i.e., watching one episode per week).
 They unearthed that the participants who engaged in binge-watching experienced higher levels of transportation into the narrative of the show and had more solidified parasocial relationships with the characters compared to the traditional TV viewing group.
-The need for escapism is one of strongest predictors of binge-watching tendencies, and identification with TV show characters acts as a mediator (Gabbiadini et al., 2021).
+The need for REFERENCES escapism is one of strongest predictors of binge-watching tendencies, and identification with TV show characters acts as a [1] American Psychological Association.
+(2019).
+Stress in AmericaTM mediator (Gabbiadini et al., 2021).

 A focus group study with university students in the US, conducted by Rubenking et al. (2018), found that emotionally intense, captivating, mystery-thriller television shows, such as Breaking Bad, Game of Thrones, and Stranger Things, were more likely to be binge-watched.
 This study also showed that the desire for mood regulation, relaxation, and escape from the mundane realities of everyday life were strong predictors and motivators of bingewatching.
 The participants in this study reported that bingewatching media content allowed for the satisfaction of crucial social needs, such as the formation of interpersonal, parasocial connections with the characters, as well as the facilitation of discussions and conversations with other people who had consumed the same content (Rubenking et al., 2018).
-Netflix's release of Stranger Things in accordance with its binge-watching model, along with the show's genuine recreation of the popcultural atmosphere of the 1980s, can therefore attest to the show's successful evocation of vicarious nostalgia within its target audience, Generation Z. Further, it can be said that transportive binge-watching and escapism act as catalysts and facilitators for Stranger Things' vicarious nostalgia elicitation.
+Netflix's release of Stranger Things in accordance with its binge-watching model, along with the show's genuine recreation of the popcultural atmosphere of the 1980s, can therefore attest to the show's successful evocation of vicarious nostalgia within its target audience, Generation Z. Further, it can be said that transportive